adwjli/instrumentation-buoy-v1/README.md

 - Designed to be completely solar powered.
 It is powered by an array of solar panels and a rechargeable 18650 Li-ion battery.
 - A microSD card is used for data storage, but data transfer is done completely wirelessly using a XBee wireless module.
 The XBee module also allows over the air firmware updates.
 The solar-power and wireless capabilities of the data logger are necessary as the electronics will be permanently sealed away inside the buoy to ensure the electronics compartment is water-tight.

 The data logger consists of two PCB assemblies sandwitched together.
+The smaller board is the Main Board.
+It contains the microcontroller, wireless module, and other digital electronics.
+The larger board is the Power Board whic contains all the power electronics for solar charging.
 The entire PCB assembly is designed to be mounted in a prototype buoy, and deployed in the ocean to collect data.

 The client has agreed to open source the designs.